Gain access to personalized product screening, the best pricing, rewards, and more!

 How to Use

-- Step 1: Determine how much Specticle G Herbicide you need by first calculating the square footage of your yard by measuring and multiplying your lawn's length and width (length x width = square footage).
+- Step 1: Determine how much Specticle G Pre-Emergent Herbicide you need by first calculating the square footage of your treatment area.
+To find the square footage, measure the treatment area's length and width in feet, then multiply them together (length X width = square footage).
 The typical rate for most warm-season grasses is 2.9 to 4.6 lb. per 1,000 sq. ft.
 Specticle G application rates will be determined by the grassy weed you are trying to prevent.
 So, for example, if your warm-season yard measures 2,000 sq. ft. and you're looking to control crabgrass, then you would load your spreader with Balan at a rate between 5.8 to 9.2 pounds.

 - Step 2: Calibrate your spreader to the right spreader setting for application and load the appropriate amount of Specticle G granules into the spreader.